Search for Kiwi missing off Queensland enters third day

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-There is still no sign of missing New Zealander Jordan Kelly or his paddle three days after he went missing in big swell off Brisbane.
+There is still no sign of missing former Christchurch man Jordan Kelly or his paddle three days after he went missing in a big swell near Brisbane.

 The 26-year-old became separated from his mate Jack McDonald while they were paddling their surf skis in heavy seas off North Stradbroke Island on Saturday.